Backlund Transformations for Darboux Integrable Differential Systems: B acklund Transformations and Symmetry Reduction of EDS

 \subsection{Subgroup Reductions and Integrable Extensions}

-The proof of part {\bf [ii]} if Theorem A follows directly from the following general result.
+The proof of the second statement in Theorem A follows directly from the following general result.

 \begin{Theorem} \StTag{IntExt3} Let $G$ be a symmetry group of an EDS $\CalI$ on a manifold $M$.
-Assume $G$ acts regularly on $M$ and transversally to $\CalI$, and let $H\subset G$ be a Lie subgroup of $G$ which also acts regularly on $M$.
-Then the orbit mapping $\bfp$ in \EqRef{CDfund} defines $\CalI/H$ as an integrable extension of $\CalI/G$. \end{Theorem}
+Assume $G$ acts regularly on $M$ and transversely to $\CalI$, and let $H\subset G$ be a closed Lie subgroup of $G$.
+Then the orbit mapping $\bfp$ in \EqRef{IntExt14} defines $\CalI/H$ as an integrable extension of $\CalI/G$. \end{Theorem}